YashAnand1/IMS-Document/README.md

 In order **to setup IMS** on a machine, the latest version can be downloaded from [here]().
 Once downloaded, follow these steps from the extracted directory:
 - Open the 'etcd-v3.5.10-linux-amd64' sub-directory or install etcd from [here](https://etcd.io/docs/v3.4/install/#install-pre-built-binaries) if system has a different architecture
 - Copy the 'etcd' binary to /usr/local/bin and run the 'etcd' command inside the extracted directory
-- In 2 separate terminal tabs, run the 'ims-server' and 'imsclient' executables
+- In 2 separate terminal tabs, run the 'ims-server' and 'imsclient', by using `./ims-server` and `go run imsclient.go`, respectively.

 ### 🌿 **Creating Inventory-Spreadsheet**
 Once the etcd-database and IMS-Server are running in the background, the IMS-Client can now be used for managing inventories.
 However, it is first required for the user to have their Inventory details added in a Spreadsheet that follows [this format](https://docs.google.com/spreadsheets/d/1uD_DGOMjUwTxNnKYPTUNstaMcq13ON43Eb_JR8EJIVc/edit#gid=0).
 Once the spreadsheet has been created, it should be downloaded in the XLSX format for uploading it to IMS.
 It is recommended to download in the same directory as the IMS-Client application.